SmartMixed: A Two-Phase Training Strategy for Adaptive Activation Function Learning in Neural Networks: Experiments

-The results demonstrate the effectiveness of the two-phase approach, with Phase 2 achieving approximately 2-3\% improvement in accuracy over Phase 1.
+We can observe in \autoref{tab:phase_comparison}, phase 2 achived approximately 2--3\% improvement in accuracy over Phase 1.
 This improvement is particularly significant because it occurs after fixing the activation functions, indicating that the learned activation choices provide a better foundation for continued training.
 The stabilization of activation functions in Phase 2 is beneficial as any changes in activation function selection would require network weight readjustment due to different output ranges.
 By fixing the activation choices based on learned preferences, the network can focus entirely on optimizing the weights for the selected activation functions, leading to more stable and effective learning.

-To better understand the dynamics of activation function selection during Phase 1, we explore how individual neurons choose their activation function in the following subsection.